zb3/getfrontend/README.md

 - doesn't try to unpack minified webpack chunks without source maps
 - doesn't crawl html pages, it assumes the specified url points to a SPA
 - doesn't do any dynamic analysis to discover chunks
+- doesn't attempt to deobfuscate obfuscated (not just minified) JS files
 - doesn't even try to defend against any kind of targeted DoS (like infinitely many JS files and so on)

 ## Basic usage